andallen/backtester/README.md

 # Backtester

 This is a Python program I wrote that can test trading strategies on past cryptocurrency data.
-It downloads historical prices from BinanceUS, applies a trading rule (in the example, a moving average crossover), simulates trades using that rule on historical data, and then performs an analysis of the results.
+It downloads historical prices from BinanceUS, applies a trading rule (in the MACrossover example, a moving average crossover), simulates trades using that rule on historical data, and then performs an analysis of the results.

 ---